Canon 1D X vs Nikon D3X

 So how do things add up?
 Which of the two cameras – the Canon 1D X or the Nikon D3X – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X:

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.